-Weave the joyful textures of Black freedom
+Weave the textures of Black freedom.

 A brand for a better world already in reach, where Blackness and freedom are synonymous